bootlin/snagboot/README.md

    [`hidapi`](https://formulae.brew.sh/formula/hidapi) package.
  * The ensurepip Python package.
 On Debian, you can install the python[your python version]-venv package
+ * Swig is required to build pylibfdt.
+You can simply install the `swig` package on most distros.

 Snagboot is available on pip: `python3 -m pip install --user snagboot`.